edgware/edgware.github.io/docs/reference/platforms/query_platform_type.md

 | `type`   | \<platform-type>            | Query for a specific platform type. |
 | `attr`   | \<platform-type-attributes> | Query for specific platform type attributes; will match any platform type containing these attributes exactly as specified. |

-If no optional fields are specified then the full list of available plaform types will be returned.
+If no optional fields are specified then the full list of available platform types will be returned.
 Each optional field can contain a wildcard character ("\*") matching any string.
 Wildcards can be used alone or with partial text.
 Omitting an optional field is be equivalent to giving it the value "\*".

 Matching platform types are returned in a JSON message of the form: